connorabbas/basic-framework/README.md

 php basic serve
 ```

-Alternatively, use Docker or XAMPP with a vhost configuration.
+Alternatively, use Laragon, Docker, or XAMPP with a vhost configuration.

 ## Routing
 ### Registering Your Routes